Parsing JSON in SQL Server

 JSON_VALUE(@employeeJSON, '$.name') AS EmployeeName,

-JSON_VALUE(@employeeJSON, '$.hobbies') AS EmployeeHobbies
+JSON_VALUE(@employeeJSON, '$.hobbies') AS EmployeeHobbies;

-the result:
+This will produce the following result:

 EmployeeAge EmployeeName EmployeeHobbies